wenzstev/personal-site/_posts/2020-12-12-How-To-Deploy-Simple-Mern.md

 This should start the frontend in a new tab.
 If you did everything right, you should see the same message as I have at the beginning of this document.

-Congragulations!
+Congratulations!
 You have successfully created a functional frontend and backend that speak to each other, and laid the groundwork for a much more complex project.
-In part 2 of this tutorial (coming in the next few days), we'll learn how to host it.
+Now go on to [Part 2]({% post_url 2020-12-16-Hosting-App %}) of this tutorial, where you'll learn how to host it.